dvershinin/fedflare/README.md

 # fedflare

+epel.cloud is a simple yet fast CDN for EPEL repositories, powered by [Cloudflare](https://www.cloudflare.com).
+It is a mirror of EPEL repositories, with Cloudflare caching enabled.

 Python-based CLI app for cache invalidation and warm up for a Cloudflare mirror of Fedora repositories.

 The `fedflare` CLI program: